Twin Engine Seaplane Pilot (DHC-6)

 -

-U.S. citizenship or legal work authorization for operations in U.S. territories.
+U.S. citizenship or legal authorization to work in U.S. territories.

 Preferred Qualifications